 2012 Guidelines for the implementation of MARPOL Annex V: Resolution MEPC.219(63): These guidelines aim to assist governments in developing and enacting domestic laws which implement Annex V, to provide guidance to ship owners, ship operators, ships' crews, cargo owners and equipment manufacturers in complying with requirements set forth in Annex V and relevant domestic laws, and to help port and terminal operators in assessing the need for, and providing, adequate reception facilities for garbage generated on all types of ships.

 2012 Guidelines for the development of garbage management plans: Resolution MEPC.220(63): As a ship's garbage management plan should detail the specific ship's equipment, arrangements and procedures for the handling of garbage, these Guidelines provide direction on complying with the requirements for a ship's garbage management plan, and are intended to assist the ship owner and/or operator in the implementation of regulation 10.2 of the revised MARPOL Annex V.

-3.2.1.3 Other relevant conventions
+2013 revised Guidance on the management of spoilt cargoes 3.2.1.3 Other relevant conventions

 Also other wastes and residues from ships, such as ballast water sediments and residues from anti-fouling systems, can be relevant when assessing the need for port reception facilities.
-Although not falling within the scope of the MARPOL Convention, also wastes and residues managed by the Ballast Water Management Convention, the Anti-Fouling Systems Convention and the London Convention/London Protocol, are discussed in the following sections.
+Although not falling within the scope of the MARPOL Convention, also wastes and residues managed by the Ballast Water Management Convention, the Anti-Fouling Systems Convention and the London Protocol/London Convention , are discussed in the following sections.

 A. The Ballast Water Management Convention: